-- 1. David and Jackie respectfully request this court to issue an order that because their property was seized, deprived, and/or forfeited in violation of Alaska and United States constitutional due process guarantees they are entitled to the return of their property and to suppress it as evidence. - 2.
-David and Jackie Haeg respectfully request this court to issue an order that Fish and Game criminal seizure and forfeiture statutes AS 16.05.190 and AS 16.05.195 are unconstitutional as they lack standards and permitted the seizure, deprivation, and/or forfeiture of David and Jackie Haeg's property without the constitutionally guaranteed due process of notice and/or hearing.
+David and Jackie Haeg respectfully request this court 1. to issue an order that Fish and Game criminal seizure and 16.05.190 statutes ASand AS16.05.195 forfeiture are unconstitutional as they lack standards and permitted the seizure, deprivation, and forfeiture of David and Jackie Haeg's property without the constitutionally guaranteed due process of notice and/or hearing.